Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Numerical experiments

 \subsection{Comparison to gradient descent}

 A popular method for training a neural network is minimizing the misfit (here we consider the mean squared error) on the output of the network over a large number of inputs by means of gradient descent.
 In this section we would like to compare the behavior of our pipeline of algorithms with gradient descent we choose the same setting for both approaches.
 In particular, we assume that every other parameter of the network except the (inner) weights $a_1, \dots, a_m$ is known and fixed.
 To be precise: \begin{itemize} \item We assume $b, \theta$ are known and fixed; \item We set $m = 20$ and $\varepsilon = 1$ (i.e. $a_1, \dots, a_m$ will be $\varepsilon$-nearly-orthonormal); \item For each random network we run our method for gradually increasing number of sampled approximated Hessians and with $n_{rep}$ sufficiently large.
 From the resulting vectors we compute $\hat a_1, \dots, \hat a_m$ by clustering them by $k$-means.
 Finally we record the error of the new network where $A$ is substituted with our estimate $\hat A$ on a completely new set of $10^5$ datapoints generated at random uniformly on $B_1^d$ that were not used during the previous steps.
 The error is measured via mean square error (MSE/$L^2$-squared) / uniform norm and we record the distance of the estimated $\hat A$ to $A$ in the Frobenius norm. \item We emulate the same procedure by using gradient descent to minimize the MSE misfit over the same training datapoints.
 Approximating one Hessian by finite-differences requires $1+\frac{d^2 + d}{2}$ samples.
-The stepsize of gradient descent method remains fixed at $0.1$ and we do exactly $1000$ steps for each trial. \end{itemize} We average everything over $10$ random trial networks, the results are collected in Figure \ref{fig:ApproximationError} and Figure \ref{fig:LastFigure}.\\ On the one hand, gradient descent seems to require only a very small amount of samples ($\approx 50$, see the right plot in Figure \ref{fig:LastFigure}) to converge against a very efficient local minimum representing a good approximation of the network in MSE, whereas our algorithm requires at least $m$ Hessians.
-However, the generated network by gradient descent is not optimal as one can observe from the non-vanishing uniform norm approximation, see the right plot in Figure \ref{fig:ApproximationError}.
-On the other hand, if we have enough Hessians, then our method returns the optimal network with vanishing uniform norm discrepancy.
-Additionally, gradient descent will never come close to the original weight matrix $A$, while our algorithm is able to consistently recover a very good approximation of $A$, see the left plot in Figure \ref{fig:LastFigure}.
+The stepsize of gradient descent method remains fixed at $0.1$ and we do exactly $1000$ steps for each trial. \end{itemize} We average everything over $10$ random trial networks, the results are collected in Figure \ref{fig:ApproximationError} and Figure \ref{fig:LastFigure}.